 Dear friends at Miracle Distribution Center,

 As I get ready to leave prison on April 29th of this year and go home.
 I would like to thank you for helping change my life.
-I started reading your material back in 2004 and for the past 9 years, your book A Course in Miracles and The Holy Encounter magazine has changed the way I think, feel and see the world.
+I started reading your material back in 2004, and in the years since then, your book, A Course in Miracles and The Holy Encounter magazine have changed the way I think, feel, and see the world.
 I am leaving prison with a whole new set of beliefs and I have never felt so peaceful and grateful as I do now.
 You really have transformed my life.
-Your material is life changing.
+Your material is life-changing.
 You have given me a way of life that I had never knew was possible.
 It is so much better than anything I could have imagined.

 Life is easier; it’s so much better, more peaceful.
 My ego isn’t nearly as strong or loud in my head as it use to be, and thanks to you and your material, I can now dispute and handle things that used to be difficult for me in the past.
 Things come naturally now and I hear the Holy Spirit so much more.
 I am so so grateful to you all.
 Your support, love and encouragement, non-judgmental attitude and compassion made all the difference in the world.